ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ### Access to Protected Resources # {#sec-bidirectional-access-control-one-as-comm}

-As to the secure communication association between DEV1 and DEV2, its establishment and maintenance does not deviate from what is defined in the transport profile of ACE used by DEV1 and DEV2.
+As to the secure communication association between DEV1 and DEV2, its establishment and maintenance does not deviate from what is defined in the profile of ACE used by DEV1 and DEV2.

 Furthermore, communications between DEV1 and DEV2 MUST rely on such secure communication association for both directions of access control, i.e., when DEV1 accesses protected resources at DEV2 and vice versa.

-After having received a successful Access Token Response from AS, DEV1 MUST maintain and enforce the information about the access rights granted to DEV2 and pertaining the secondary access control direction.
+After having received a successful Access Token Response from AS, DEV1 MUST maintain and enforce the information about the access rights granted to DEV2 and pertaining to the secondary access control direction.

 In particular, DEV1 MUST prevent DEV2 from accessing protected resources at DEV1, in case access requests from DEV2 are not authorized as per the reverse scope specified by the issued access token, or after having purged the issued access token (e.g., following its expiration of revocation).